There are different kinds of Doulas

 Trained doula has completed a duola focussed course, lasting at least 20 hours.

-Certified doula has completed doula training and has since continued their training as required by the association or operator.
-Common to the certification programs is gaining experience in childbirth as a doula after the training, studying the literature and research, and attending additional courses, e.g. on the physiology of childbirth and breastfeeding.
+Certified doula has completed doula training and has since continued their training as required by the association or trainer.
+Common to the certification programs is gaining experience in childbirth as a doula after the training, studying the literature and research, and attending additional courses, e.g. on the physiology of childbirth and lactation.

 A doula typically completes a lot of other courses that support the doula's role.
 Some doulas have a degree in health care (including a midwife, nurse, healthcare worker or physiotherapist).